amesar/mlflow-fun/examples/scikit-learn/README.md

 mlflow run https://github.com/amesar/mlflow-fun.git#examples/scikit-learn/wine-quality -Palpha=0.01 -Pl1_ratio=0.75
 ```

-**Model Serving**
+### Predictions

-You can serve a specific model in several ways:
+You can make predictions in the following ways:
-* Use MLflow's serving web server and submit predictions via HTTP
+1. Use MLflow's serving web server and submit predictions via HTTP
+2. Call mlflow.sklearn.load_model() from your own serving code and then make predictions
-* Call load_model() from your own serving code and then make predictions
+4. Call mlflow.pyfunc.load_pyfunc() from your own serving code and then make predictions
-* Batch prediction with Spark UDF (user-defined function)
+5. Batch prediction with Spark UDF (user-defined function)

 See MLflow documentation: